Meticillin Resistant Staphylococcus Aureus ( MRSA ) Guideline

 Previous MRSA-positive identified on PPM+/ Order Comms (ICE) at admission

-Decolonisation is required for all patients (irrespective of anticipated length of admission) unless the patient has had a course of decolonisation within the last 14 days or they have completed 3 separate appropriate decolonisation courses, in which case start a further decolonisation course, and contact IPC.
+Decolonisation is required for all patients (irrespective of anticipated length of admission) unless the patient has had a course of decolonisation within the last 14 days or they have completed 3 separate appropriate decolonisation courses.
+In this case, start a further decolonisation course.

 Resident of nursing home or similar long-term care facility without a previous history of MRSA